SainitinD/File-Tree-Generator/README.md

-# Supa File Tree
+# SupaFileTree
 A project that when given a folder path, generates a tree of all the files inside it.

 I created this using pure python and its base packages.
 I made it because I couldn't find any python packages that did this.
 The project is published on pypi on 12/6/2023.
 I intend to fix issues if they rise or any feature requests so feel free to add them here :D

 Download the package using the following command `pip install SupaFileTree`